 5) Networking in Kubernetes

 Kubernetes has become a buzzword in the tech industry.
 But what is it exactly?
-Kubernetes is like a flexible toolbox for running computer programs in containers.
-It can automatically adjust to changes, like adding more tools when needed, making it easier to manage and scale applications.
+Kubernetes is a dynamic toolbox for managing containerised applications, automatically adjusting resources for seamless scaling and operation.
 It manages containers, which are lightweight, stand-alone executable packages.
 These containers can include all elements needed to run an application.

 Containers are easy to deploy but can be hard to manage at scale.
 Here is where Kubernetes comes in.
 Kubernetes Architecture provides the tools to handle hundreds and thousands of containers.
 Think of it as an Operating System for your containerised applications.
 It creates, deletes, and organises containers as needed.